Blogs

 Instant Context Summary for What is Happening Today: a “shift handoff” that starts with evidence

-ARI begins by doing something reliability teams often want but rarely have time to do well: it builds an operational context narrative on login.
+ARI begins by doing something reliability teams often want but don’t have time to do in practice: it builds an operational context narrative—as soon as you login.

 A login screen showing incident summaries, predicted incidents, anomalies, and change events